Ivana-Gerchakova/Midterm_project_ML_ZoomCamp_2024/README.md

 - **Source**: [Kaggle - New York City Airbnb dataset](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data)

-- **Description**: This dataset includes detailed information about Airbnb listings in New York City, featuring attributes
+- **Description**: This dataset includes detailed information about Airbnb listings in New York City, featuring attributes.

 - **Instructions**: Download the dataset directly from Kaggle using the provided link or follow instructions within this repository for loading the data.